Big E (wrestler): WWE Champion (2021–2022)

 On the June 25 episode of SmackDown, Big E defeated Crews to qualify for the men's Money in the Bank ladder match.
-At Money in the Bank, he won the men's ladder match, becoming the first African-American competitor to hold the contract.
+At Money in the Bank on July 18, he won the men's ladder match, becoming the first African-American competitor to hold the contract.
 On the August 13 episode of SmackDown, Baron Corbin stole his briefcase during a backstage interview.
-At SummerSlam, Big E defeated Corbin to regain the briefcase.
+At the SummerSlam pre-show on August 21, Big E defeated Corbin to regain the briefcase.

-On September 13, 2021, Big E declared on Twitter that he would be cashing in his Money in the Bank contract for a WWE Championship match on that night's episode of Raw, which already had a WWE Championship match scheduled between champion Bobby Lashley and challenger Randy Orton.
-Once Lashley defeated Orton in a 13-minute match, Big E duly cashed in for an immediate title match and pinned Lashley, winning the WWE Championship for the first time in his career, and celebrating with the rest of the New Day.
-On the September 20 Raw, Big E lost two matches, first in a trios match pitting New Day against Roman Reigns (the Universal Champion) and the Usos, then the second in a triple threat match against Reigns and Lashley.
-On the September 27 Raw, Big E defeated Lashley in a cage match for the WWE Championship.

-During the first night of the 2021 WWE Draft on the October 1 episode of SmackDown, Big E was officially drafted to Raw, while Kingston and Woods were drafted to SmackDown.
-The new rosters were set to officially go into effect on October 22, the night after Crown Jewel, where Big E successfully defended the WWE Championship against Drew McIntyre.
-At Survivor Series, Big E faced WWE Universal Champion Roman Reigns in a non-title match, where he suffered a clean loss to Reigns.
+On September 13, Big E declared on Twitter that he would be cashing in his Money in the Bank contract for a WWE Championship match on that night's Raw, which already had a WWE Championship match scheduled between champion Bobby Lashley and challenger Randy Orton.
+After Lashley won, Big E cashed in for an immediate title match and pinned Lashley, winning the WWE Championship for the first time in his career, and celebrating with the rest of the New Day.
+On the September 27 episode of Raw, Big E defended the WWE Championship against Lashley, which ended in a disqualification after a brawl between the New Day and Cedric Alexander and Shelton Benjamin.
+The match was rescheduled as a cage match later that night, where Big E defeated Lashley to retain the title.
+As part of the 2021 WWE Draft, Big E was officially drafted to Raw, while Kingston and Woods were drafted to SmackDown.
+On October 21, Big E successfully defended the WWE Championship against Drew McIntyre at Crown Jewel.
+At Survivor Series on November 21, Big E suffered a clean loss to WWE Universal Champion Roman Reigns in a non-title match.
 On the November 22 episode of Raw, Big E had a successful title defense against Austin Theory.